erlzhang/erl.im/_posts/2018-09-08-gitbook-made-of-jekyll-en.md

 site.pages << book_index
 ```

-There is nothing important to be metioned in the constructor method of the subclasses of `Page`.
-Just assign the `layout`, the file names and the names of the directories and whatever you want.
+There is nothing important to be mentioned in the constructor method of the subclasses of `Page`.
+Just assign the `layout`, the file names, the names of the directories, and whatever you want.
 Here is an example of `BookPage`:

 ```ruby
 class BookPage < Page